tungbq/LocalEnv/README.md

 <p align="center">Local Containerized Environment supports various languages</p>

+## Introduction 👋

+LocalEnv is a tool designed for local development, allowing you to execute code in multiple languages without installing numerous tools on your PC.
+With Docker as the only prerequisite, you can seamlessly run code in various environments.

 ## Prerequisites 🔓

 Before you begin, ensure that you have [Docker](https://docs.docker.com/engine/install/) installed.
 It's also helpful to have a basic understanding of Docker concepts.